Now that many events are offered via live streaming, organizers are wondering how to make money with it.

 Interaction: Turning viewers into participants

-Unlike face-to-face events, there is no eye contact between speaker and audience at online events.
-The screen as a medium also suggests a "lean back" attitude, i.e. passive media consumption, as is often the case with television or radio.
-Since passivity is the opposite of an event experience, organizers need to turn viewers into active participants.
-The feeling of being able to influence what happens on stage or on screen leads to greater engagement.
-This, in turn, sharpens participants' perceptions and cognitive abilities.
-Last but not least, interaction is important because it creates the sense of community that is essential to events and very difficult to create in the online environment.
-Technically, participants can be integrated into the event via virtual whiteboards, screen sharing, moderated and private chats, or video.
+The feeling of being able to influence what is happening on stage or screen leads to greater engagement.
+This in turn sharpens the perception and cognitive skills of the participants.
+Last but not least, interaction is important because it creates the sense of community that is essential for events and very difficult to create in the online environment.
+Technically, participants can be integrated into the event via virtual whiteboards, screen sharing, moderated and private chats or video.

 The audience should be briefly included at the beginning of the event so that the participants immediately have the feeling that a joint event is taking place and not a purely frontal presentation: "Which city are the participants from?
 Who connected via laptop, who via tablet?
 Who has experience with the topic?
 Start with a few simple questions as an interactive icebreaker and you'll have the audience on your side right away.